How is Skin Cancer Treated?

 - Pathologist: Examines tissue samples to provide a definitive diagnosis of skin cancer.

 - Medical oncologist: Treats cancer with medications such as targeted therapy, immunotherapy, or chemotherapy.

 - Radiation oncologist: Treats cancer with radiation therapy.

 - Plastic surgeon: Specializes in repairing defects, may remove large or prominent skin cancers.

-Getting a second opinion on a diagnosis or course of treatment is standard for cancer care.
+Getting a second opinion on a diagnosis or course of treatment is common in cancer care, as long as time safely allows.
 A good doctor will welcome input from another professional.1

 You may seek a second opinion for many reasons.2 A second opinion is especially important if there is uncertainty about the diagnosis.
 It may be necessary if your doctor is not a specialist in the type of cancer you have.
 A second opinion is helpful if you have trouble communicating with your doctor.
 It can reassure you to know that you have explored all your treatment options.

 When seeking a second opinion, bring your medical records, including biopsy results, imaging tests, laboratory tests, operative reports, and discharge summaries.
 If you do not have copies, your doctor’s office and hospital can provide these records.